kartoza/sawps/docs/src/administrator/guide/manage-users.md

 ### Add User(s)

-If you would like to add user, you can click on 1️⃣ the `ADD USER` button.
+If you would like to add a user, you can click on 1️⃣ the `ADD USER` button.

 ![Users Page 6](./img/users-page-6.png)